-Certain countries like the Netherlands or the UK have established dedicated "Confirmation of Payee" services.
+Certain countries like the Netherlands or the UK have established dedicated "Confirmation of Payee" or IBAN/payee name matching services.
 When a payer wants to make a payment, he enters on his device (e.g. mobile phone) not just the account number, but also the name of the beneficiary.
 The payer's PSP than first validates the match between the account number and the beneficiary's name with the beneficiary's PSP or a service acting on behalf of that PSP.
-If there is no match, the payer is informed and may decide not to proceed with the payment.
+If there is no match or only a partial match, the payer is informed and may decide not to proceed with the payment.
 Certain types of APP fraud - especially invoice fraud - can specifically be countered by such a service.
+It must be noted that the European Commission proposals for a regulation as regards instant credit transfers in euro ("instant payments regulation"47) and the PSR48 also include provisions for such a service.